quasar098/ctf-writeups/amateursctf-2023/README.md

 i did this ctf solo (all of my team members are busy), and I spent pretty much all my time for the 5 days of the ctf

-i managed to solve like 27/66, which i think is pretty good for someone of my calibre (D tier calibre, especially compared to others)
+i managed to solve like 27/66, which i think is pretty good for someone of my calibre

 the most guessy ctf of them all

 also gitint sucks btw

-i ended up placing 7/69 (90%) on high school bracket, and 48/914 (95%) overall, which i think is not bad

 had to heavily abuse [cyberchef](https://gchq.github.io/CyberChef/) and [text-format-wizard](https://quasar.name/text-format-wizard/)